mysql/mysql-utilities/doc/man/mysqlauditadmin.rst

 **rotate**
 This command is used to perform an on-demand audit log rotation, and only requires the specification of :option:`--server`.
-Note: this command has no effect if the audit_log_rotate_on_size variable is set with a value greater than 0.
+Note: this command has no effect if the audit log file size is smaller than 4096 (i.e., minimum allowed value greater than 0 for the audit_log_rotate_on_size variable).

 OPTIONS